Volunteer at BCAH Events

 With Lannie's eagerly anticipated upcoming special performance at the Broomfield Council on the Arts & Humanities Benefit on February 8 at the Broomfield Auditorium, BCAH decided it is a perfect time for the fans to get to know her a little better (not that Lannie holds anything back from her audience ;-)).
 Lannie

 kindly participated in an exclusive interview with BCAH's office manager, Keri Dillingham.
 And don't forget to buy your tickets to the upcoming show by calling 303-460-6800!

 Click here to read the full interviewand let us know what you think by submitting your comment through the "Contact Us" tab at the top of this page.

 2017 Student Art Show

 The Student Art Show was a spectacular success for its 36th year in Broomfield!
 The Broomfield Council on the Arts and Humanities and Broomfield Recreation Services is thankful to the artists and show attendees for this amazing event.

 The show was open to students in grades K–12 attending Broomfield area schools.
 It is designed to give students an opportunity to display their work and allow the community a chance to view the quality artwork created by young artists in Broomfield.

-Opening night boasted over 500 attendees who "ooohed" and "ahhhed" over the impressive talent of the community's children who created artwork that many adults could not replicate.
-The event was also grateful for the musical talent of pianists who performed in the Broomfield Piano Festival and played exceptional music as guests enjoyed artwork from over hundreds of entries.
+Opening night boasted over 500 attendees who "ooohed" and "ahhhed" over the impressive artistic talent of the community's children.
+Adding to the night's ambience, exceptional youth pianists, who performed in the 2017 Broomfield Piano Festival, played complex pieces as guests enjoyed hundreds of artwork from over hundred entries.

 If you are not a member of the Broomfield Council on the Arts and Humanities, your membership helps BCAH to continue its efforts to promote and support programs for both children and adults alike.
 Support community arts today with a membership or donation!